ipetkov/crane/docs/API.md

 ### `craneLib.remapSourcePathPrefixHook`

+> Note: this hook is not supported when building on Darwin and will do nothing

 Defines `configureRustcRemapPathPrefix()` which can be used to set up a source map using the [`--remap-path-prefix`] option.
 The output of the derivation gains a dependency on the source code stored within the Nix store, but in return